redpesk-common/afb-test/docs/Reference/LuaUnitAssertionFunctions/3_StringAssertions.md

     Assert that a string does not contain the given substring, irrespective of the case.

-    Not that unlike assertNotStrcontains(), you can not search for a pattern.
+    Note that unlike assertNotStrcontains(), you can not search for a pattern.

 * **_AFT.assertStrMatches(str, pattern[, start[, final]])**